 There are myriad other dental problems you can have, including:

+All of the problems listed above, except for underbite and overbite can, in fact, be corrected with veneers - an excellent option for making your teeth look better.
 A veneer is a thin piece of porcelain that covers an existing tooth or teeth.
 While a veneer may be thin, the material is also very strong and durable.
 This is why a veneer can, in some instances, be used even to straighten crooked teeth.

-The process begins with any needed removal of decay or other type of correction, so that it is healthy, then the sides and bottom of the tooth are ground down and made even, so there is room for the veneer.
+The process begins with any needed removal of decay or other type of correction so that it is healthy, then the sides and bottom of the tooth are ground down and made even, so there is room for the veneer.
 (Short teeth may not need to have the bottom ground down.)
 Lastly, the veneer is shaped and sized to fit the individual tooth and cemented over the tooth.

 You have probably seen Lumineers in the news.
 The difference between traditional porcelain veneers and Lumineers is that they are so thin, no grinding down of existing teeth is required.